Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Discussion

 \section{Discussion}

-The addition of auxiliary information significantly improves the performance of BO for the nanoparticle and photonic crystal tasks.
+Introducing physics-informed priors (in the form of inductive biases) into the model are critical for their performance.
+Well-known inductive biases in deep learning include convolutional and graph neural networks for images and graph structures, respectively, which significantly improve BO performance.
+Another inductive bias that we introduce is the addition of auxiliary information present in composite functions, which significantly improves the performance of BO for the nanoparticle and photonic crystal tasks.
 We conjecture that the additional information forces the BNN to learn a more consistent physical model of the system since it must learn features that are shared across the multi-dimensional auxiliary information, thus enabling the BNN to generalize better.
 For example, the scattering spectrum of the multilayer particle consists of multiple resonances (sharp peaks), the width and location of which are determined by the material properties and layer thicknesses.
-The BNN could potentially learn these more abstract features, and thus, the deeper physics, to help it interpolate more efficiently as shown in \citet{peurifoy2018nanophotonic}.
+The BNN could potentially learn these more abstract features, and thus, the deeper physics, to help it interpolate more efficiently, akin to data augmentation \citep{peurifoy2018nanophotonic}.
+Auxiliary information can also be interpreted as a form of data augmentation.
+Indeed, tracking the prediction error on a validation set shows that models with auxiliary information tend to have a lower loss than those without (see Appendix \ref{app:results}).
 It is also possible that the loss landscape for the auxiliary information is smoother than that of the objective function and that the auxiliary information acts as an implicit regularization that improves generalization performance.

-For the quantum chemistry task, using auxiliary information improves performance for one of the two properties we optimized.
-This is likely due to the small size of the available auxiliary information (only a handful of chemical properties from the QM dataset) as compared with the other two tasks.
-In a more realistic online setting, we would have significantly more physically-informative information available from a DFT calculation, e.g.\ we could easily compute the electronic density of states (the electronic analogue of the auxiliary information used in the photonics task).
-We also note that deep BO already performs extremely well on the $\epsilon_\text{gap}$ objective function, finding the maximum possible value within a couple hundred iterations, and so there is not much room for improvement.
+Interestingly, {\sc GP-aux} performs extremely poorly on the nanoparticle and photonic crystal tasks.
+One possible reason is that we are only able to run {\sc GP-aux} for a few iterations, and it is not uncommon for GP-based BO to require some critical number of iterations to reach convergence especially in the case of high-dimensional systems where the size of the covariance matrix scales with the square of the dimensionality.
+It may also be possible that {\sc GP-aux} only works on certain types of decompositions of functions and cannot be applied broadly to all composite functions, as the inductive biases in GPs are often hard-coded.